 The last thing you want is to be buried in a mountain of actual paperwork.
 Look for lenders that offer a short, simple, online form.

 Make sure to do your due diligence on any potential lender.
-A quick Google search should provide some online reviews and media coverage of the lender, which can help you understand how legit the company is.
+A quick Google search should provide some online reviews and media coverage of the lender, which will help you determine if they’re legitimate.

-Then check out their Facebook and Twitter pages.
-Overall engagement levels and conversations within a lender’s social communities provide additional, valuable insights and help give you a sense of the company’s commitment to things like customer service.
+You can also check out their social media pages.
+Overall engagement levels and conversations within a lender’s social communities may provide additional, valuable insights and help give you a sense of the company’s commitment to things like customer service.